 Super Bowl Trivia And Fun Facts

 Just to keep things fun, we've included a little bit of trivia by recounting a memorable fact about the most recent Super Bowl games.
-Whether your betting on the Super Bowl or just enjoying the game, here is a little lighthearted trivia to lighten the mood as bettors make the agonizing decision regarding who they are betting on for this year's event.
-My bet is already on Denver because I think the guy is a winner, so gonna roll with him all the way.
-He doesn't have many years left, so I know this is an important game for him.
+Whether you are betting on the Super Bowl or just enjoying the game, here is a little lighthearted trivia to lighten the mood as bettors make the agonizing decision regarding who they are betting on for this year's event.

 Interesting Super Bowl Facts

 - 2022 Super Bowl Fact: Los Angeles Rams head coach Sean McVay is the youngest to ever win a Super Bowl at 36 years and 20 days old.

 - 2021 Super Bowl Fact: The Tampa Bay Buccaneers were the first NFL Franchise to host a Superbowl at their home stadium in league history, and won the game by beating the Kansas City Chiefs.

 - 2020 Super Bowl Fact: The victory delivered the first Super Bowl championship for Kansas City head coach Andy Reid.
 It was also his 222nd career victory as an NFL head coach, occurring on 2/2/2020.

 - 2019 Super Bowl Fact: With a final score of 13-3, Super Bowl 53 is now the lowest-scoring SB in league history.
 It also set the record for appearances (New England - 11, Tom Brady - 9, Bill Belichick - 9), and wins (NE, Brady, Belichick - 6).